okeStevo/executionersfromshaolin/README.md

 ```

 ### Products Data
-Edit the arrays in `store-vanilla.js`:
+Edit the arrays in `script.js`:
-- `productsData` - Main products section
+- `productsData` - Latest arrivals section
 - `topProductsData` - Featured products
 - `testimonialsData` - Customer reviews

 ### Images
 Replace image paths in:
-- HTML file for static images
+- HTML file for hero slider images
-- JavaScript arrays for dynamic content
+- JavaScript arrays for product images
+- All images should be in the `images/` folder

 ## 📱 Browser Compatibility